 Which business schools offer the world’s best Executive MBA programs?
 The top EMBA rankings tables—by the Economist, Financial Times, QS, and US News & World Report—all throw up different results.

 The Economist ranks Berkeley Haas’s EMBA program as the best in the world.
 US News—a US-only ranking—places Chicago Booth’s EMBA program in pole position.
-HEC Paris sits atop the latest Financial Times ranking, while Wharton tops the QS list.
+The joint EMBA by HKUST and Kellogg School of Management sits atop the latest Financial Times ranking, while Wharton tops the QS list.
 They can't all be right, can they?

 When it comes to comparing EMBA programs, you need to look further than one ranking alone.
 The different results stem from the different methodologies behind each ranking.
 If a school performs consistently well in each ranking, that's a good sign that its EMBA program is among the world's best.

 Here, we compare the major EMBA rankings tables to help you identify which ranking best matches your career goals and the best EMBA programs on the market.

 The Economist.
 For the all-rounder

 The Economist ranks programs on two broad measures, equally weighted.
 Personal development and educational experience—which covers quality of students, faculty and student diversity, and program quality—and career development—which considers career progression post-EMBA, salary increase, and the network reach.